History of Christianity in Mizoram: North and South denominations

+Scripture

+The New Testament continued to be translated into the Mizo language and literature began to grow.
+In the north, the Mizo language's alphabet was adjusted and amended for efficiency and agreed with the south before becoming the standard vernacular.
+The word "Jihova" was the first term used to refer to Gods for the Mizos.
+However, Jihova was replaced by Pathian, the Mizo term for God.
+J was removed from Jisua and became Isua (Jesus) as there is no J in the Mizo alphabet.
+The alphabet succeeded in being easily taught and adapted to typewriters.
+Most books were sent away for printing, but the introduction of foot treadle platen machines would allow for literature to be printed locally in Mizoram.
+As literacy grew, the circulation of books in Mizoram grew.

+The three books of the New Testament, Book of John, Book of Luke, Book of Acts, merged into one volume and became the most popular publication, with most Mizos purchasing them with hairpins or eggs in a barter system.
+Lorrain and Savidge's little hymnnbook also saw growth and expansion.

 Lakher Pioneer Mission

 The BMS could not still cover the extreme southern corner of Lushai Hills.
-Lorrain therefore urged his younger brother Reginald to start a mission work among the Mara people ("Lakher" to foreigners).
+Lorrain, therefore, urged his younger brother Reginald to start a mission work among the Mara people ("Lakher" to foreigners).
 Reginald Arthur Lorrain and his wife Maud founded the Lakher Pioneer Mission in London in 1905.
 They entered Maraland (now includes southern end of Mizoram and adjoining Chin State of Burma) and settled at Serkawr (Saikao) village on 26 September 1907.
-The Lorrains were refused financial support by missionary societies in England, and were entirely financed by a fund-raising group based in Lorrain's home church at Penge.
+The Lorrains were refused financial support by missionary societies in England and were entirely financed by a fund-raising group based in Lorrain's home church at Penge.
 In the 1930s, additional finance came from Bruce Lorrain-Foxall's family and a church in Bridgnorth, Shropshire.
 With the additional fund few assistant missionaries joined the mission.
 By 1950 all Maras became converted.

-As an independent and self-supported mission the church had no official name until 1960, when Albert Bruce Lorrain Foxall, the son-in-law of R.A.
-Lorrain, gave the name "Lakher Independent Evangelical Church" at the Presbytery meeting on 26 March.
+As an independent and self-supported mission, the church had no official name until 1960, when Albert Bruce Lorrain Foxall, the son-in-law of R.A.
+Lorrain, gave the name "Lakher Independent Evangelical Church" at a conference on 26 March.
 "Lakher" was replaced by "Mara" at the General Assembly in 1967.
 After administrative separation of India and Burma in 1947–1948, Maraland was split and the Mara church got divided accordingly.
 The Indian counterpart became Evangelical Church of Maraland.
 Mara Independent Evangelical Church then faced administrative break up in 1970, to be reconciled only in 1987.
 The unified church became Mara Evangelical Church.